 I’m going on a wild adventure during Lent this year.
 And I’m inviting you to join me.
 As I’ve prayed this year, I’ve sensed the need to dive back into the Scriptures anew during Lent.

-The Bible contains 1189 chapters.
-That means reading the Bible in 40 days, requires reading about 30 chapters per day.
-When I first did the math, I was a little intimidated by the amount of reading this was going to take.
-But if you have a commute, errands, and like to take a walk each day, you can listen to an audio version of the Bible.
-About 90 minutes of Bible listening a day for forty days–and you’ll have covered the whole Scripture!
+If you have a commute, errands, and like to take a walk each day, you can listen to an audio version of the Bible.
+About 30 minutes of Bible listening a day for forty days–and you’ll have covered the whole New Testament!

 Many have been asking how to listen to the audio Bible for free.
 Here are several options on how to download or stream the audio Bible on your phones or computers for free:

 - Listen with your YouVersion App.
 Download YouVersion—a free Bible app on the iPhone or Android.
 Open one of the versions of the Bible (like the NIV or KJV or NLT).
 Click on the speaker icon at the bottom of the page to adjust audio settings.
 Click on the long green play button to play or pause.
 Be sure to be connected to Wi-Fi while listening on YouVersion to ensure you don’t reach your data limit too quickly.
 Click here for more details.

 - Stream Scripture on your computer at BibleGateway.com or TheStreamingBible.com .
 Both of these resources offer free streaming of audio Bible versions.
 You can even choose who narrates and whether it is dramatized or read with an English accent.

 - Download in a different language.
 Bible.is offers a free Audio Bible download in dozens of different languages and versions.
 Click here to get started.